zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-server-client-monorepo.md

 **We have added a `shared` folder in the back end**, which should be used to import types to the front end.
 Sharing some pure functions that do not rely on configuration or back-end dependencies is also possible.

 If you ever need to import something from the back end, use **import from `@server/shared/...`** statements.
 Also, we have added an ESLint rule to disallow other cross-package imports to make it easier to spot when you are importing something you should not.

-## Bonus challenges

-Since we will be working on a very minimal application, we can only cover some topics you would encounter in a real-world application.
-Here are some bonus challenges that you can try to tackle:

-- Add pagination for projects and bugs.
-- Handle expired access tokens.
-- Add OAuth authentication with GitHub.
-- Use cookies for authentication instead of local storage.

 ## Approach to Solving the Task